-The College District shall provide written notice of the outcome, within the extent permitted by the Family Educational Rights and Privacy Act (FERPA) or other law, to the victim and the person against whom the complaint is filed.
+The College District shall provide written notice of the outcome, within the extent permitted by the Family Educational Rights and Privacy Act (FERPA) or other law, to the parties.
+Either party may appeal the outcome as described below.

 College District Action

-If the results of an investigation indicate that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct, in accordance with College District policy and procedures [see FM and FMA].
+The College District shall determine, based on the results of the investigation, whether each individual allegation of misconduct occurred, using a preponderance of the evidence standard.
+If the results of an investigation indicate that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action including, but not limited to, reprimand, probation, suspension, or expulsion, reasonably calculated to address the conduct, in accordance with College District policy.
+[See FM and FMA]

 If the investigation reveals improper conduct that did not rise to the level of prohibited conduct, the College District may take disciplinary action in accordance with College District policy and procedures or other corrective action reasonably calculated to address the conduct.

 To the greatest extent possible, the College District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.

 A party who is dissatisfied with the outcome of the investigation may appeal in writing through the applicable grievance policy beginning at the appropriate level.
 [See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members] A party shall be informed of his or her right to file a complaint with the U.S. Department of Education Office for Civil Rights.

 Retention of records shall be in accordance with the College District's records retention procedures.
 [See CIA]